 Physical Traits of the Golden Irish

-Speaking of beauty, this dog has long, flowy hair that can come in a variety of color and color combinations.
+Speaking of beauty, this dog has long, flowy hair that can come in a variety of colour and colour combinations.

-It can be yellow, different shades of brown, red, and a mixture of two or three of these colors.
+It can be yellow, different shades of brown, red, and a mixture of two or three of these colours.